coldlogix/jsim/README.md

 that you've made, you can easily integrate those with the repository and contribute your changes back to the community.

-These following branches are available, and their origin and histories are annotated in the log messages for the commits for each of the branches.
+The following branches are available, and their origin and histories are annotated in the log messages for the commits for each of the branches.

 *  vendor_ortlepp_jsim_n